Roger Pryke: A living Church

 While this was happening Roger Pryke was asked by a young Fr.
 Tony Newman to assist him in his ideal of injecting life into the liturgical ceremonies of the Church.
 Pryke wholeheartedly agreed with Newman that liturgical reform was necessary to “breathe life” into the “hidebound” Church of the 1950s.

 Within a relatively short time the reformers had introduced the Dialogue Mass, wherein the congregation participated in the liturgical responses normally uttered by altar boys.
 This limited liturgical change was highly successful.

-By far the most successful initiative was the publishing of The Living Parish Hymn Book, which contained traditional hymns as well as some more contemporary new hymns composed by the poet James Macauley, and set to the music of Dr Richard Connelly.
+By far the most successful initiative was the publishing of The Living Parish Hymn Book, which contained traditional hymns as well as some more contemporary new hymns composed by the poet James McAuley, and set to the music of Richard Connolly.
 The sales of the Hymnal, described as “sensational”, overwhelmed Pryke and Newman, bringing in a million and a half dollars in revenue and requiring a business infrastructure.